finleap-valendo/ch1/README.md

 Implement the task as described below.
 You can start whenever you like and send us the result once you are done.
 Add documentation like you would in a real project.
 Bring the code to a production standard (not more, not less).
-Do not spend more than 2 hours on this exercise.
+Do not spend more than 3 hours on this exercise.

 ## Return

-Start by forking this project to  your bitbucket account. tAfter you have finished the task, send a pull request to this repository.
-Please tell us how much time you have spent on the task.
-Also provide any external library that you have used.
+Start by forking this project to  your github  account.
+After you have finished the task, send a pull request to this repository.

 ## Scenario